 "In order to address concerns about the potential for the overdiagnosis of and tx for bipolar disorder in children, a new diagnosis, disruptive mood dysregulation disorder, referring to the presentation of children with persistent irritability and frequent episodes of extreme behavioral dyscontrol, is added to the depressive disorders for children up to 12 years of age.
-Its placement in this chapter reflects the finding that children with this sx pattern typically develop unipolar depressive disorders or anxiety disorders, rather than bipolar disorders, as they mature into adolescence and adulthood."
+Its placement in this chapter reflects the finding that children with this sx pattern typically develop unipolar depressive disorders, as they mature into adolescence and adulthood."